 It's Illegal to Wear Lacy Undies in Russia

 Sorry ladies (and gents), but Russia doesn't want you wearing anything lacy underneath your clothing.
 A 2014 law in Russia, Belarus and Kazakhstan states undergarments must be made with a minimum of 6 percent of cotton.
 Why?
 They claim it is for health and safety.

 While women across the nations protested, the law is in effect and you can no longer buy lace garments.
 How they'll know what you have on underneath is another subject.

 It's Illegal to Dance in the Dark After Midnight in Japan

 Japan was like the country version of the movie "Footloose."
 Dancing after midnight was banned for generations, as it is just too sinful.
 Well, it was really just too American.
 Enacted in 1948 while U.S. soldiers occupied Japan, the ban was placed to stop liberal Americans from corrupting the good citizens of Japan.

-Finally lifting the ban in 2105, you can dance after midnight, as long as it's not in the dark.
+Japan finally lifted the ban in 2105.
+You can dance after midnight — as long as it's not in the dark.
 Revelers wanting to get their groove on after the clock strikes 12 need to do it in well-lit nightclubs.